 A new term for dentistry:

-Depending on the severity of dental disease of the patient, the doctor may prescribe antibiotics to begin a few days before the procedure.
-All patients will go home with antibiotics after the procedure.
+Depending on the severity of dental disease and the health of the patient, the doctor may prescribe antibiotics to begin a few days before the procedure.
+Some patients will go home with antibiotics after the procedure.
 This is to prevent the bacteria that is mobilized during scaling and tooth extraction from causing a problem in the bloodstream.
 The minor bleeding from scaling or tooth extraction may provide an avenue for entrance into the bloodstream.

 As with any procedure that requires anesthesia, we run bloodwork.
 This is to ensure the liver and kidneys are healthy enough to clear the body of anesthesia, as well as to ensure there is no underlying anemia or serious infection present.
 The patient is given an injection of a combination of pain control and sedatives to prepare for the procedure.
 As the procedure begins an IV catheter placed and put on IV fluids to ensure the patient stays hydrated as well as to ensure venous access in the unlikely case of resuscitative emergency.
 (Trying to find a vein on a crashing patient is extremely difficult).
 This catheter is also used to administer the anesthetic drugs.
 When the patient falls asleep a tube is placed in their trachea or windpipe to deliver the anesthetic gas and oxygen during the entire procedure.

 While the patient is anesthetized he/she is laid on their side.
 This allows access and better viewing of the cheek side (or outside) of the mouth as well as the tongue side (or inside) of the opposite side of the mouth.
 The entire procedure will be performed on one side and then the patient is flipped over to address the other side.